 \subsection{Dataset Details}

 We employ a two-stage training approach using complementary datasets.
-Initially, we train on the HDTF \cite{zhang2021flow} dataset, which provides over 15 hours of high-quality English talking face videos at 512×512 resolution with clear audiovisual synchronization.

-For multilingual generalization, we constructed a multilingual talking face benchmark (MTFB) by collecting news broadcasts and interview videos from 12 countries.
+Initially, we trained on the HDTF \cite{zhang2021flow} dataset, which provides more than 15 hours of high-quality English talking face videos with 512×512 resolution with clear audiovisual synchronization.
+For multilingual generalization, we constructed a multilingual talking face dataset (MTFD) by collecting news broadcasts and interview videos from 12 countries.
 As shown in figure~\ref{fig:dataset-pie}, the dataset contains 95.04 hours of high-quality content spanning diverse language families.
-Each video segment undergoes careful preprocessing to ensure single-person appearance, frontal face orientation, and clean audio without background music or noise.
+Each video segment undergoes careful preprocessing to ensure a single-person appearance, frontal face orientation, and clean speech without background music or noise.
 All videos are standardized to 512×512 resolution to maintain consistency with the HDTF baseline.
 The collection includes both tonal languages (Chinese, Thai, Vietnamese) and non-tonal languages, providing comprehensive coverage for evaluating multilingual performance.
-This dataset addresses the lack of diverse multilingual benchmarks in TFS research, particularly for underrepresented languages like Arabic and Thai.
+This data set addresses the lack of diverse multilingual datasets in TFS research, particularly for underrepresented languages like Arabic and Thai.